SudipNeupane1/SudipNeupane1/README.md

 - :godmode: I'm currently learning React and API'S.

 - :mailbox:How to reach me: [@SudipNeupane](https://www.linkedin.com/in/sudip-neupane-4040731b5 "sudipneupane")
-- :zap:Fun fact: I love to play guitar and read Fantasy Novel
+- :zap:Fun fact:Fascinated by myth legends and mythology and and ......

 ---